luije87/documentation/application_users.rst

 Users
 =====

 Users in Handshake represent an account that can be logged into and used to access the interface.
+In most cases, student accounts will be imported and ready for students to claim.
+In some cases students must request access to join their school, such as with alumni accounts.
+There are a few ways for students to connect with their school.

+Register Using School Domain
+############################

+If the student registers for an account using the correct domain (for example, schoolname.joinhandshake.com) and their .edu email address, they will be automatically connected with their school upon confirming their email.

+If they register on the correct domain, but don't use their .edu email address, a 'Student Request' will be created for approval by school administrators with the correct permissions.
+Only administrators with the permission to approve at time of request will see the request.

+Add an Existing Student
+#######################

+Existing students can be added directly by email address from the 'Manage Students' page as long as the student hasn't already joined a school.

 Profiles
 --------